 Hybrid Servers

-A type of server that combines two or more of these platforms together is also available and is known as a hybrid server.
+A type of server that combines two or more of these different server software systems together is also available and is known as a hybrid server.
 These are generally buggy and cause issues with the plugins or mods that are installed.
 Due to this, running hybrid servers is not recommended.
 It’s important to choose a platform that can run the types of plugins or mods that you want to use, as you can’t have both.
+Here’s a guide on some of the problems that hybrid servers can cause.

 Plugins

 Some plugins offer a selection of features, such as EssentialsX or CraftBook, while others provide a single feature.
-There are some disagreements throughout various parts of the server owner community about which you should use.
-This article discusses how to make the best choice around using large plugins with many features or multiple small plugins.
+There are some disagreements throughout various parts of the server owner community about whether these larger plugins are a good idea or not.
+This article discusses how to make the best choice around using large plugins with many features or multiple small plugins that offer single features.

-When configuring plugins, often, you'll have the option of using MySQL.
+When configuring plugins, often, you'll have the option of using MySQL or some other form of database.
 Check out this guide on how to make the best decision regarding data storage.
+No one single form of data storage is the best in all situations, and they all have their various pros and cons.
+Making the wrong decision here can significantly impact performance and increase the possibility of data loss.

 How to Solve Issues